 The Good News About Launch Tech

-I’ve worked online for over 7 years as a Virtual Assistant, I’ve come across a multitude of free and inexpensive services that I use every day.
+I’ve worked online for over 7 years as a Virtual Assistant, I’ve come across a multitude of free and inexpensive services for launch tech that I use every day.
 I figured it only fair that I share them with you!

 The following list is not exhaustive.
 I’m sure there are more resources out there, but here’s the thing.
 When I find something that works, when someone recommends something to me they’ve used successfully, I figure using that system saves me time and research.
 So, if it’s something that works for me, I quit looking.
 These systems work for me.

 Email Service Providers (ESPs)

 If you’re going to launch you need to build an email list.
 If you want more information about why that is, you can read this.
 Your email list is how you communicate with your ideal customers.
 There are many options for email service providers: Aweber, Get Response, Mail Chimp, Constant Contact, Drip or Active Campaign to name a few.